Selecting Upload Later will delete the files you have already uploaded. Proceed?

 Please enter the combined total quantity for all your Versions - e.g. if you specified 5 versions in the previous step (maybe to represent Chocolate, Raspberry, Lemon, Vanilla, and Banana), and you wanted 500 of each flavor, then you should enter 2500 in this field.

 Note: if you need different quantities for some Versions than others, that is certainly possible - but within reason.
 For example, if your order is for a total of 2,500 labels spread across 5 different versions, you might want 1,000 of one version, 500 each of the next two versions and 250 each for the remaining two versions (or some other logical breakdown to suit your business needs).
-We can usually be quite flexible in this way, but there are some practical implications if the quantities are completely randomized with no logical groupings.

 Note - all our label materials are self-adhesive and can be applied to a wide range of firm flat surfaces such as plastic, glass, cardboard etc, but are not suitable for application to fabrics or leathers.
 If you would like to see physical samples of each of the materials, please request a complimentary sample pack here.